wp-plugins/iflychat/readme.txt

 License: GPLv2 or later

-iFlyChat allows visitors of your WordPress site to chat with each other privately (one-to-one chat) or together in chat rooms.
+Integrate chat into your WordPress website.
+Allow users to discuss in public and private chat rooms.
+Skyrocket user engagement by 200%.

 == Description ==